Facts of Benito Juárez, Tlaxcala

 1506% of inhabited private homes have a separate toilet or bathroom.

-In Benito Juárez, 2% of inhabited private homes have a latrine (pit or hole).
+According to the collected data, 2% of inhabited private households have a latrine (pit or hole).

 The number of privately owned homes inhabited with basic services such as electricity, piped water from the public network, and drainage in Benito Juárez is 1509.